Polygenic hypercholesterolaemia

 Polygenic hypercholesterolaemia Familial Hypercholesterolaemia (FH)

-Each faulty gene raises LDL cholesterol a little.
-The faulty gene raises LDL cholesterol to a very high level.
+Each small gene change raises LDL cholesterol a little (+10%).
+The major gene change/fault raises LDL cholesterol to a very high level (+100% or twice normal)

-The faulty genes can be inherited from both parents.
-There is usually one faulty gene which is inherited from one parent.
+The small gene changes can be inherited from both parents.
+There is usually one major gene change/fault which is inherited from one parent.

-Your parents might have healthy LDL cholesterol levels – as each parent might not have enough of the faulty genes to raise their cholesterol.
-The parent with the faulty gene is very likely to have high LDL cholesterol.
+Your parents might have healthy LDL cholesterol levels – as each parent might not have enough of the small gene changes to raise their cholesterol.
+The parent with the major gene change/fault is very likely to have high LDL cholesterol (dominant inheritance).

 The risk of heart disease is thought to be lower than with FH.
-The risk of heart disease is thought to be higher than with polygenic hypercholesterolaemia
+The risk of heart disease is generally higher than with polygenic hypercholesterolaemia

 Having polygenic hypercholesterolaemia and FH at the same time

 It’s possible to have polygenic hypercholesterolaemia and FH at the same time.
-Around one in 250 people in the UK have FH, and some of these will also have one or more other genes which all raise their cholesterol a little higher.
+Around one in 250 people in the UK have FH, caused by a major gene change/fault in one of the 4 FH associated genes, and some of these will also have one or more of the 12 small gene changes which may have an additive effect to raise their cholesterol a little higher.

 Read more detailed information on severe polygenic hypercholesterolaemia.